J-Leetch/Neural-Network-Evolutionary-Optimisation/README.md

 ### Code snippet

 Below is the most interesting section of the code which implements these general ideas.
-It was written by me with almost no research and purely on intuition and so it is basic and unrefined but also transparent and simple, showing the principles clearly.
+It was written by me with almost no research and purely based on intuition, so it is basic and unrefined but also transparent and simple, showing the principles clearly.

 ```python
 """Functions to implement an evolutionary algorithm in order to develop the birds"""